L&D Travel Nurse Jobs in Indiana

 • Active RN license (compact preferred), required and current before your start date

-• NRP (Neonatal Resuscitation Program): Essentially required for L&D — you’re the one ready to resuscitate the newborn at delivery, so most units expect it current
+• NRP (Neonatal Resuscitation Program): Essentially required for L&D, since you’re the one ready to resuscitate the newborn at delivery.
+Most units expect it current

-• Electronic fetal monitoring (EFM) competency: AWHONN intermediate or advanced fetal monitoring is the standard — strong strip interpretation is non-negotiable on a labor floor
+• Electronic fetal monitoring (EFM) competency: AWHONN intermediate or advanced fetal monitoring is the standard, and strong strip interpretation is non-negotiable on a labor floor

 • 1 to 2 years of recent L&D / intrapartum experience: Postpartum or mother-baby time alone isn’t a substitute.
 Facilities want travelers who already know the labor-floor flow.